BoatUS Consumer Protection Bureau

 At the BoatUS Consumer Protection Bureau, we often hear from members who thought they were purchasing the boat of their dreams, only to find that the seller was less than honest, and they ended up with a nightmare on their hands.
 But there are ways to protect yourself, by following just a few steps, before you sign on the dotted line.

 When choosing a surveyor, make sure the individual you hire does not work for or represent the interests of the seller or broker.
 The BoatUS referral list of National Association of Marine Surveyors (NAMS) and Society of Accredited Marine Surveyors (SAMS) is a good source of independent experts.
-When the surveyor completes his inspection of the boat, he'll prepare a written report which will include his recommendations of items needing repair.
-The prospective owner can then obtain a written repair estimate for those items identified in the surveyor’s report.
+When the surveyor completes his inspection of the boat, he'll prepare a written report, including his recommendations for needed repairs and their estimated cost.
 Armed with this information, the "satisfactory survey" contingency in the contract allows you to renegotiate or walk away from the deal without losing your deposit.
 If you decide to walk away from the deal due to a contingency, the contract may require written notification, and a strict time frame which, if not followed, could entitle the seller to keep your deposit.

 Most warranties are "limited," meaning the manufacturer can impose certain conditions on coverage.
 Most companies won't honor a warranty if the boat is used for commercial purposes or if the boat has been modified contrary to factory specifications.